 Dublin City Libraries supports learning for everyone, at every stage of life.
-Learning opportunities include online learning courses, language learning, and computer skills.
-Library collections including databases, books, magazines, audio books, DVDs, CD-ROMS, podcasts can assist your learning and study.
+Learning opportunities include online courses, language learning, and computer skills.
+Library collections including databases, books, magazines, audio books, DVDs, podcasts can assist your learning and study.

 Adult Education collections include literacy and numeracy materials and are available in most branch libraries.